How to watch the Volta ao Algarve 2025 – Live streams, TV channels for stage 5 time trial finale

 The 2025 Volta ao Algarve takes place over seven stages from Wednesday, February 19 to Sunday, February 23.

-The race kicks off with a sprinter-friendly 192.2km stage from Portimão to Lagos featuring two categorised climbs.
-The first GC test follows on stage 2, a 177.6km ride from Lagoa to the Alto da Foia (8.5km at 5%).
+The race kicked off with a sprinter-friendly 192.2km stage from Portimão to Lagos before the first GC test on stage 2, a 177.6km ride from Lagoa to the Alto da Foia (8.5km at 5%).

-The sprinters will come out again for stage 3, a flat finish in Tavira after a 183.5km race from Vila Real Santo António.
+The sprinters came out for stage 3 in Tavira after a 183.5km race from Vila Real Santo António.
 Stage 4, a 175.2km race from Albufeira to Faro, could be another for the fastmen, though with a late climb thrown in to disrupt sprint trains.

 The race concludes with stage 5, a 19.6km time trial running from Salir to the Alto do Malhao (2.1km at 9.3%).